 The Dell Health Undergraduate Scholar (DHUS) program is a unique research opportunity for one part-time undergraduate student interested in public health, community building, and/or obesity prevention.
 The Michael & Susan Dell Center for Healthy Living, funded by the Michael & Susan Dell Foundation (MSDF), conducts research and provides programs that promote healthy living for children, their families and their communities.
 One undergraduate scholar will be selected for a 9-month paid fellowship starting in September of each school year.

 The DHUS program provides funding for students to work and gain public health research experience.
-The Center will accept one undergraduate student from Huston-Tillotson University or St. Edward’s University to work 15 hours/week from September to May, with the option to extend the internship through August.
+The Center will accept one undergraduate student from Huston-Tillotson University, St. Edward’s University, or Concordia University to work 15 hours/week from September to May, with the option to extend the internship through August.

 During this period, the Dell Health Undergraduate Scholar is expected to:

 - Be trained in public health research using Center project resources

 - Assist with Center community events, academic forums, and associated activities

 - Provide support to faculty and staff with health policy research